Theme Time Radio Hour season 2: The Theme Time Radio Hour poster

 In late October 2007, the pop-culture web site Boing Boing posted an article on a promotional poster TTRH producer Eddie Gorodetsky commissioned from artist/illustrator Jaime Hernandez.
 Each of the scenes illustrated in the poster refer to Ellen Barkin's "It's Night in the Big City," introductions from Season 1 of TTRH.
 Fan Simon Nielsen (aka "ukulele.elvis") would later create a multimedia walkthrough of the TTRH poster, using Ellen Barkin's introductions as the voiceover.
 The walkthrough was also featured on BoingBoing, and Nielsen received a congratulatory email from XM Chief Creative Officer, Lee Abrams, on his initiative.

 The poster was available as a free high-resolution download at bobdylan.com from October 2007 through July 2008.
-However, that link was discontinued upon the relaunch of the bobdylan.com site on July 29, 2008.
-A print version of the poster was offered to the first 5,000 people to order any one of the three Bootleg Series Volume 8: Tell Tale Signs packages being sold through the site.
+However, that link was discontinued upon the relaunch of the bobdylan.com site on July 29, 2008. to the first 5,000 people to order any one of the three Bootleg Series Volume 8: Tell Tale Signs packages being sold through the site.